 MGC scholarships are intended for artists at the beginning of their careers, though mid-career artists may also apply.
+Current college or university students are not eligible.
 Applicants’ financial need is also considered when awarding scholarships.

 Scholarships are awarded for the duration of one term or 15 weeks.
 During that time, recipients have unlimited access to the studio during our hours of operation, as long as a class is not taking place in the area in which you wish to work.
 Scheduled classes always take priority in the studio.
 Please review the calendar to see when classes are running.
 Scholarship recipients will also be able to choose between taking 1 long course (our semester-long classes in etching, lithography, silkscreen, and Japanese woodblock) or 2 short classes (which change each term).
 Scholarship recipients will receive storage space and will be reimbursed for supplies up to $125.
 Receipts must be submitted to receive the stipend.
 Scholarship recipients will also receive a membership to MGC, which is good for 1 year.

 Scholarship students will be given the option to participate in an opportunity to promote their work through MGC.
 If they choose to participate, students can produce a small original print in one color, in an edition of 50, that will be distributed to our supporters as gifts.
 MGC will provide equipment, paper and inks.
 Along with the small print, the students' personal statements will be distributed.

 A statement of why you wish to work at MGC (under 250 words)